capacitor-community/sqlite/docs/ImportExportJson.md

 This method allow to create a database from a JSON Object.
 The created database can be encrypted or not based on the value of the name **_encrypted_**" of the JSON Object.

+Prior to ececute this method, the connection to the database must be closed.

 The import mode can be selected either **full** or **partial**

 To use the **partial** mode, it is mandatory to add a column **last_modified** to the schema of all tables in your database.